Joe Caletti: Club career

+International career

+Caletti was part of the Australia national under-17 football team, captained the team at the 2015 FIFA U-17 World Cup in Chile.

 Personal life

-Caletti is half Japanese, half Italian, however Kuala Lumpur, Malaysia born his place.
-Due to his Father is Italian-Australia and Mother is Japanese.
-He moved to Australia at youth age.
-Besides his home-country, he has played in Norway and Japan.
+Caletti was born in Malaysia.
+He has played in Australia, Norway and Japan.

 Playing style

 Caletti is widely accredited for his high work rate and willingness to compete in the midfield despite his small stature.
 His composure on the ball and ability to execute crucial passes has led to comparisons with former Brisbane Roar player Massimo Murdocca.